Quotient gradings and the intrinsic fundamental group: Preliminaries

 Let \eqref{generalsum} be a $\Gamma$-grading class of a finite-dimensional semisimple algebra $\mathcal{A}$.
 Let $N\lhd \Gamma$ be any normal subgroup.
 By Theorem \ref{AW}, the corresponding quotient class $[\bigslant{\mathcal{G_A}}{N}]$ is a direct sum of quotients of its graded simple summands.
 Furthermore, since induction commutes with quotient morphisms \cite[Lemma 2.14]{GS16}, then $[\bigslant{\mathcal{G_A}}{N}]$ admits the decomposition \eqref{reduct}.
-Here $\overline{x_i}\in\N [\Gamma/N]$ are just $x_iN\in \bigslant{\N[\Gamma]}{R_N}$ (see \eqref{coset}) under the identification of $\N [\Gamma/N]$ with natural extension of mod$(N)$ to $\N [\Gamma]$.
+Here $\overline{x_i}\in\N [\Gamma/N]$ are just $x_iN\in \bigslant{\N[\Gamma]}{R_N}$ (see \eqref{coset}).
 It should be remarked that the $l$ summands in \eqref{reduct} are no longer graded simple, and may themselves be decomposable into simply-graded constituents.